 - Check whether your broadband provider has a fault

-- Check whether wired is faster than wireless
+- Check whether wired instead of wireless can improve speed

 Check that your broadband provider hasn’t reported a fault in your area by calling its helpline number.

 Once you’ve ruled that out you need to find out whether the problem is your wireless network or is caused by your router failing to connect to the broadband network.
-If you have a Mac that has an Ethernet port or you have a USB to Ethernet adapter, connect it directly to an Ethernet port on your router.
+If you have a Mac that has an Ethernet port or you have a USB to Ethernet adapter, connect it directly to an Ethernet port on your router to try speed up your Internet.
 If your download speed is much faster when connected by Ethernet, your wireless network may be the culprit.

 Fortunately, there are lots of things you can do to troubleshoot and improve the speed of your wifi network.